Risk | Ask The Expert

 What’s wrong with hiring retired law enforcement or military as security consultants?

 Absolutely nothing.
-Police and military personnel do incredible work, and if a retired officer has gotten board certified by a professional organization, such as ASIS International, you should absolutely consider hiring them.
+Police and military personnel do incredible work, and if a retired officer has gotten board certified by a professional organization, such as ASIS International, or spent an extensive amount of time in security, you should absolutely consider hiring them.

 However, if a retired officer is relying on their police experience alone, that doesn’t necessarily make them a good security consultant.
 They may know a lot about safety and working with local agencies, but they may not be informed when it comes to insurance, liability, the politics of a business, or security budgeting.